ming-t18/ConwayHs/README.md

 - Equality and comparison (`Eq` and `Ord` typeclasses)
 - Natural sum and product for ordinal numbers and surreal numbers (`Num` typeclass)
 - Displaying in Cantor/Conway normal forms (`Show` typeclass)
-- The exclusive upper bound is the Feferman–Schütte ordinal.
-All larger values are unsupported
+- The 2-argument Veblen function.
+The exclusive upper bound is the Feferman–Schütte ordinal

-# Unimplemented features

-- Parsing sign expansion given any `Conway`
-- Sign expansions of arbitrary rational and real numbers
-- Multi-argument Veblen functions and the Klammersymbolen
+- Generating and parsing sign expansions

 # Setting up